userfrosting/gulp-uf-bundle-assets/CONTRIBUTING.md

 ## Getting Started

-To start, you'll need NodeJS 14 or [Lando](https://lando.dev/) installed (prefix commands with `lando`).
+To start, you'll need NodeJS 14 and pnpm.

-The development and release process heavily lean into common NPM scripts, the only commands you need to care about are;
+The development and release process heavily lean into common package scripts, the only commands you need to care about are;

-- `npm i` to install dependencies.
+- `pnpm run compile` to build.
-- `npm test` to run tests.
+- `pnpm test` to run tests.
-- `npm version ...` to create a new version.
-- `npm publish` to publish.

-The sole exception is the release readiness check.
-This is run automatically by the CI, and can be run locally with;

-- `npm run release-readiness`

 ## API Documentation